JustinLex/JustinLex/README.md

 If you want to see some of my projects, check out my [Codeberg account](https://codeberg.org/jlh).
 Codeberg is an open-source alternative to Github.

-If you want to learn more about me or my consulting firm, check out the [LocalHop Technologies website](https://localhop.eu/~jlh).
+If you want to learn more about me or my consulting availability, check out [Redpill Linpro](https://www.redpill-linpro.com/en) and [LocalHop Technologies](https://localhop.eu/~jlh).

 <!--
 **JustinLex/JustinLex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.